 The one above is my beer inventory; I take beer stock twice a week usually.
 Once at the start of the work week and again at the end of the week.

-I’ve uploaded a blank version of this excel sheet here (Drop box link) for people to use and adapt for themselves.
+I’ve uploaded a blank version of this excel sheet here (It’ll ask you to save the Excel file) for people to use and adapt for themselves.
 It also has designated areas to write on your monthly brewery schedule planning.

 So, if you’d like a copy yourself, feel free to download from the Dropbox link.
 With the addition of a couple of columns, you can add other packaging options like cans to the table too.